Ranking the Best Combat Sports Knockouts from June

 LFA, one of the primary feeder organizations to the UFC, featured a big middleweight main event for their 43rd outing.
 If fans were hoping for a back-and-forth brawl, they were disappointed 2:06 into the first round as Brendan Allen put an end to the fight.

 Larry Crowe barreled forward with a combination as Allen covered up.
-When he responded, he landed.
-One sharp left hook was all it took.
+When he responded, he landed; one sharp left hook was all it took.

-The true essence of what put the knockout on the list was how Crowe bellied to the mat.
-Arms outstretched, face down.
+The true essence of what put the knockout on the list was how Crowe bellied to the mat: arms outstretched, face down.

 Allen's one-shot KO got fans on their feet.
 It was an unexpected finish and showed the volatility of combat sports.
 In a split-second, everything can change.

-Allen is 7-2 in his last nine bouts with both losses coming to combatents who are now in the UFC (Eryk Anders and Anthony Hernandez).
-The knockout will put Allen back on the radar on the powers to be.
+Allen is 7-2 in his last nine bouts with both losses coming to combatants who are now in the UFC (Eryk Anders and Anthony Hernandez).
+The knockout will put him back on the radar on the powers to be.

 5. Marisa Chavez def.
 Amber Jones (Shamrock FC 306, June 16)